XiaoLuLu06/HEEPstor/README.md

 HEEPstor is an acceleration platform targeting ultra-low-power tensor computation built over the [X-HEEP](https://github.com/esl-epfl/x-heep) platform, extending it with a hybridly-quantized systolic array to optimize matrix-matrix multiply (GEMM) operations with FP32 activations and INT8 quantized-weights for neural networks.

 HEEPstor is integrated with the PyTorch Python Machine Learning to streamline the model to hardware-accelerated edge-AI workflow.
-HEEPstor can automatically convert a PyTorch module into a hardware-accelerated C X-Heep application using our hybridly-quantized systolic-array, automatically handling weight quantization, DNN layer operator execution and buffer management.
+HEEPstor can automatically convert a PyTorch module into a hardware-accelerated C++ X-Heep application using our hybridly-quantized systolic-array, automatically handling weight quantization, DNN layer operator execution and buffer management.
 HEEPstor also generates a quantized PyTorch model after weight-quantization, to easily evaluate the X-Heep model accuracy without needing to run the whole test on the embedded device.

 # Capabilities